maryannetriggs/JavaScript30/readme.md

 ### Day 15 - Local Storage

 A real busy and challenging project today.
-I learned loads including the difference between click and submit cues for event listeners [Link to the w3schools page](https://www.w3schools.com/js/js_htmldom_eventlistener.asp), that forms have an inbuilt reset method and that you can cleverly customise your own checklist styling using pseudoclasses within CSS (Link to the MDN page)[https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes].
+I learned loads including the difference between click and submit cues for event listeners [Link to the w3schools page](https://www.w3schools.com/js/js_htmldom_eventlistener.asp), that forms have an inbuilt reset method and that you can cleverly customise your own checklist styling using pseudoclasses within CSS [Link to the MDN page](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes).
 I also gained a clearer understanding on why we target the parent element when using event listeners (event delegation), particularly enjoyed the analogy for this too 😂

 ### Day 16 - Mouse Move Shadow